Ecology

 Bio-based products are derived from plants, animals and other renewable agricultural, marine and forestry materials.
 CHT aims to use raw materials from sustainable cultivation.

-Figures: percentage (C14 mass) of bio-based materials in the product.
+Figures: percentage of bio-based materials in the product.

 Recycled materials are products, materials or substances which are derived from waste.
 Waste is either recycled for the original purpose or up-cycled/down-cycled.